floriankarsten/kirby-tablex/README.md

 ## Installation
-To install the plugin, please put it in the `site/plugins` directory.
+To install the plugin, please put it in the `site/fields` directory.
-The plugin folder must be named `tablex`.
+The field folder must be named `tablex`.

 ```
-site/plugins/
+site/fields/
     tablex/
         tablex.php
         ...